Portsmouth Historical Society By-laws

 The dissolution of the Society may be proposed by the Board and authorized by two-thirds majority vote of the membership at any regular or special meeting duly called for such purpose.
 In the event of dissolution, as provided herein, all property and funds owned by or owed to Society shall be contributed to such non-profit charitable, educational or literary organization or organizations as a majority of the Board may determine.

-(Approved at a membership meeting 20 June 2016.
+(Approved at a membership meeting 20 June 2018 and November 2019.
 All previous versions were declared null and void.)